2025–26 Kansas Jayhawks men's basketball team

-The 2025–26 Kansas Jayhawks men's basketball team represents the University of Kansas in the 2025–26 NCAA Division I men's basketball season, the Jayhawks' 128th basketball season.
-The Jayhawks, members of the Big 12 Conference, play their home games at Allen Fieldhouse in Lawrence, Kansas.
-They are led by 23rd year Hall of Fame head coach Bill Self.
+The 2025–26 Kansas Jayhawks men's basketball team represented the University of Kansas in the 2025–26 NCAA Division I men's basketball season, the Jayhawks' 128th basketball season.
+The Jayhawks, members of the Big 12 Conference, played their home games at Allen Fieldhouse in Lawrence, Kansas.
+They were led by 23rd year Hall of Fame head coach Bill Self.
+Jacque Vaughn served as acting head coach for Kansas' January 20, 2026 game against the Colorado Buffaloes as Self recovered from a health-related incident.

 Offseason

 Coaching staff changes

-Norm Roberts announced his retirement May 5, 2025 after 14 seasons with Kansas.
-Former Kansas guard and NBA player Jacque Vaughn was announced as the replacement, he previously served as head coach in the NBA with the Orlando Magic and Brooklyn Nets.
+Norm Roberts announced his retirement on May 5, 2025, after 14 seasons with Kansas.
+Former Kansas guard and NBA player Jacque Vaughn was announced as the replacement.
+He previously served as head coach in the NBA with the Orlando Magic and Brooklyn Nets.

 On August 16, 2025, it was announced that Chase Buford had accepted an assistant coaching post with the NBA’s Denver Nuggets.
 On August 20, 2025, it was announced that Tony Bland had been hired to fill the vacancy.

 Graduating players

 Players listed below were seniors from the previous season who either have run out of eligibility or seniors with an extra year of eligibility due to the COVID-19 pandemic who have not announced a return to the team.
 Players with an asterisk next to their name still have remaining eligibility and could decide to return to the program but have not declared for their remaining year.